jedheaj314/anonymisation-tech/README.md

 ## Technologies
 The following anonymisation technologies are currently included in this repository:

-Presidion: This tool comes with two models to anonymise PII by default.
+Presidio: This tool comes with two models to anonymise PII by default.
 This tool is know for modularity as any third party models and strategy can be implmeneted under this.

 .....